Fernando Hernández Leyva

 Fernando Hernández Leyva (born 1964) is a Mexican serial killer.
 He was convicted in 1986 of 33 counts of murder committed in 5 different states of the Mexican union, but he confessed to killing around 100.
-Leyva's suspected number of actual murders amounts to 137, which would make him one of the most prolific serial killers in the history of Mexico.
+Hernández Leyva's suspected number of actual murders amounts to 137, which would make him one of the most prolific serial killers in the history of Mexico.
 He was an organized killer, nomadic, hedonistic and motivated by interest.

 Biography

 Not much is known about his childhood, so it is unclear what led to the development of his violent behavior.
-The actual number of victims estimated to have died at the hands of Leyva is 137, but as time passes and investigations continue, this number is increasing.
+The actual number of victims estimated to have died at the hands of Hernández Leyva is 137, but as time passes and investigations continue, this number is increasing.
 For a period of 13 years, he was arrested twice and managed to escape both times from his cell.
 In 1999, he was arrested again, but this time he did not try to escape.
-Leyva tried to commit suicide by hanging himself in his prison cell unsuccessfully, failing to do so because of his weight.
+Hernández Leyva tried to commit suicide by hanging himself in his prison cell unsuccessfully, failing to do so because of his weight.
 As a result, the rope broke and he suffered some minor injuries.
-Later on, a psychological examination concluded that Leyva had a psychopathic personality and murdered for personal satisfaction.
+Subsequently, a psychological examination concluded that Hernández Leyva had a psychopathic personality and had killed "to satisfy his personal needs".

 Apprehension

 When the Mexican authorities reported that they had captured a person who claimed to have killed more than 100 people, many doubted the claims, since most of the crimes were unrecorded.
 Little by little, however, the truth began to emerge.
-Leyva was captured for the first time in 1982 but then escaped custody, and was recaptured in 1999.
+Hernández Leyva was captured for the first time in 1982 but then escaped custody, and was recaptured in 1999.

 Leyva, nicknamed "Pancho López", appeared before the television cameras and confessed to killing more than 100 people and kidnapping 6.
-The crimes were committed in 4 different states, and when he was asked why he did it, he replied that "I killed them all because I had to do it.
-I did not know how to do another thing."
+The crimes were committed in 4 different states and when asked why he did it, he replied: "I killed them all because I had to.
+I didn't know what else to do!".